-• Be sure to select MP Feeder as the paper source in the Paper Menu and set the correct envelope size.
+• Be sure to select Env Feeder or MP Feeder as the paper source in the Paper Menu and set the correct envelope size.

-The laser printing process heats envelopes to a temperature of 165°C (329°F).
+The laser printing process heats envelopes to a temperature of 205°C (401°F).
 Use only envelopes that are able to withstand these temperatures without sealing, excessive curling, wrinkling, or releasing hazardous emissions.
 If you have any doubts about the envelopes you are considering using, check with the envelope supplier.

 For best performance, use envelopes made from 75 g/m2 (20 lb bond) paper.
-You can use up to 105 g/m2 (28 lb bond) weight for the multipurpose feeder as long as the cotton content is 25% or less.
+You can use up to 105 g/m2 (28 lb bond) weight for the multipurpose feeder or 105 g/m2 (28 lb bond) weight for the envelope feeder as long as the cotton content is 25% or less.
 Envelopes with 100% cotton content must not exceed 90 g/m2 (24 lb bond) weight.

-Do not use envelopes that:
+To minimize jams, do not use envelopes that: